When you are looking online at all the backpacks available you will often find yourself wondering “what are backpacks

-These days Cordura is a complete brand with a portflio of Cordura materials that cover a wide spectrum of applications.
+These days Cordura is a complete brand with a portfolio of Cordura materials that cover a wide spectrum of applications.
 It all started though with a single 1000D Nylon thread created using a specific air-jet process.
 The result was very strong and durable Nylon thread that Jansport went on to use in their backpacks back in the 1970s.

 Today, their fabrics consist of a range of durable Polyester and Nylon products that are trusted by many brands and military branches around the world.
-So, when you see Cordura mentioned in a backpack material, you know you are getting a quality material.
+So, when you see Cordura mentioned in a backpack material, you know you are getting quality material.

 These days Kodra seems to be mainly produced by a variety of Asian manufacturers, so is not as tightly controlled as Cordura.
 However, it is considered to be very abrasion resistant just like Cordura is.

-However, in the process of solving this problem they developed a very strong and durable material: Ballistic Nylon.
-It is basically a piece of woven Nylon fabric that has a very specific weave that makes it stiffer and more wear resistant than normal Nylon.
-The typical weave is 2x2, which means two yarns of thread are woven in each direction instead of one.
+However, in the process of solving this problem, they developed a very strong and durable material: Ballistic Nylon.
+It is basically a piece of woven Nylon fabric that has a very specific weave that makes it stiffer and more wear-resistant than normal Nylon.
+The typical weave is 2×2, which means two yarns of thread are woven in each direction instead of one.
 There are lots of variants around though.